Division Sustainment Troops Battalion receive new Command Sergeant Major

-Soldiers assigned to the Division Sustainment Troops Battalion, 3rd Division Sustainment Brigade, host a Change of Responsibility Ceremony from Command Sgt.
+Command Sgt.
 Maj.
-Jason E. Insell, the battalion’s outgoing senior enlisted adviser, to Command Sgt.
-Maj.
-Malachi L. Thornton, the incoming, at Alwyn Cashe Garden on Fort Stewart, Georgia, Jan.
+Malachi L. Thornton, the Division Sustainment Troops Battalion, 3rd Division Sustainment Brigade’s newly appointed senior enlisted advisor, salutes Lt.
+Col. Melissa L. Hoaglin, the battalion commander, at the closing of his Change of Responsibility Ceremony at Alwyn Cashe Garden on Fort Stewart, Georgia, Jan.
 12, 2023.
 The DSTB includes a headquarters company as well as signal, finance, human resources, food service and transportation companies for command and control and logistics support to the brigade and the 3rd Infantry Division.
-Lt.
-Col. Melissa L. Hoaglin, the battalion commander, passed the unit colors from the outgoing to the incoming command sergeants major, symbolizing the relinquishment and acceptance of leadership and responsibility for the battalion’s Soldiers and mission.

 |Date Taken: